-In the Selectable Tire Fill Alert customer settings menu in the radio, the customer will be able to select a pressure setting for both the front and rear axle tire pressures by scrolling through a pressure range from XX to 15 psi in 1 psi increments for each axle setting.
+In the Selectable Tire Fill Alert application, which is located in the apps menu of the Uconnect System, the customer will be able to select a pressure setting for both the front and rear axle tire pressures by scrolling through a pressure range from XX to 15 psi in 1 psi increments for each axle setting.
 XX = the vehicle's cold placard pressure values for the front and rear axles as shown on the vehicle placard pressure label.